Silas-Blanchard/Star-System-Editor/README.md

 Downloadable JAR file coming soon (if you can trust a rando JAR file from online).

 Coded in Javafx for those who want to run the code themselves.

+Feel free to use!
+If you do, contact me at @Quattuordecillionaire on Discord or at silasb3435@gmail.com